solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 ## Problem

-With more composition comes, it will be harder and harder for the higher-level consumer to correctly construct high-level transactions by precisely specifying each and every accessed accounts with the `read_only` or `read_write` proper flag.
+With more composition for Solana's program comes, it will be harder and harder for the higher-level consuming program to correctly construct lower-level program's instructions by precisely specifying each and every accessed accounts with the `read_only` or `read_write` flag.

-Also, there will be no way to signal the need of additional accounts for the arbitrarily customized behavior from the lower-level program to the higher-level one under the standardized instruction API like spl-token, even though we're about to explore the flexibility of allowing custom programs conforming to a standard like itoken.
+Also, there will be no way to signal the need of additional accounts for the arbitrarily customized behavior from the lower-level program to the higher-level one under the standardized instruction API like spl-token, even though we're about to explore the flexibility of allowing customzed programs conforming to a standard like the itoken.

-The preceding runtime limitation are applicable both to on-chain (instruction construction for CPI) or off-chain (transaction construction by end-user interfaces) boundaries likewise.
+These preceding runtime limitations are applicable both to on-chain (instruction construction for CPI) or off-chain (transaction construction by end-user interfaces) boundaries likewise.